nitinbravi/web/_posts/2021-05-02-For-the-love-of-math.markdown

 ***

 <p style="color:#ce2b37;">
-  <i><b>NOTE</b>: I took this as a 30 day challenge and I am glad I was able to see till the end.
+  <i><b>NOTE</b>: I took this as a 30 day challenge and I am glad I was able to see it through.
 It was fascinating and a great learning experience for me.
 I am now discontinuing this effort to pursue a couple of other ideas.
 Stay tuned!</i></p>

 ***